Our story

 We’re on a mission to help diabetic dogs — and the people who love them — live long and happy lives together.

 Our Border Terrier Parker — our lovable, rambunctious little soul — was diagnosed with diabetes in the middle of winter 2023.
-Even though he had been losing weight and was drinking large amounts of water, the diagnosis from our vet hit us hard.
+Even though he'd been losing weight and was drinking large amounts of water, the diagnosis from our vet hit us hard.

 Little did we know how it would impact our lives.